 For the Campus-Based Programs, schools do not report individual disbursements in the COD System.
-Schools report expenditures on their FISAP expenditure reports (due on or before October 1).
-Therefore, a school’s allocation of CampusBased funds is not revised during the year unless the school receives a supplemental allocation or, in some cases, a school makes a retroactive correction to its FISAP data.
+Schools report expenditures on their FISAP expenditure reports (generally due by October 1).
+Therefore, a school’s allocation of Campus-Based funds is not revised during the year unless the school receives a supplemental allocation or, in some cases, a school makes a retroactive correction to its FISAP data.

 Schools return unused prior-year Campus-Based funds and/ or request additional funds for the upcoming year through the Reallocation-Supplemental award process, which requires completing the reallocation form (submitted in the COD System typically by mid-August).
 The Department will notify schools of supplemental funding in September.